Top 10 Best Practices for Managing Rental Properties in Canada

 Have a Solid Lease Agreement

-Payment Terms: When and how rent should be paid.
+- Payment Terms: Specify when and how rent is due.

 2. Foster Good Communication with Tenants